-While the work-based skills gained from a Higher National Diploma (HND) can lead directly to a career, many students use it as a stepping stone to an honours degree
+While the practical skills gained from a Higher National Diploma (HND) can lead directly to the workplace, many students use the qualification as a stepping stone to an honours degree

-As HND courses are designed with particular job sectors in mind, the practical, skills-focused programme will give you a level of expertise that is valued by employers and some professional bodies.
+As HND courses are designed with particular job sectors in mind, the practical, skills-focused programme will give you a level of expertise valued by employers and professional bodies.

 Should I 'top up' to a degree?